OliverZ-dot/Starforge/README.md

 ## Why this matters

 - **Practical** – Works with the public REST API.
 No LLMs or paid services required.
-- **Frontier-aware** – Scans the newest repositories (e.g., created within the last 90 days) to detect hot topics/languages that are gaining stars right now.
+- **Frontier-aware** – Scans the newest repositories (e.g., created within the last 90 days) to detect hot topics/languages that are gaining stars right now
-- **Actionable** – Generates personalized playbooks: which repos to double down on, which languages to showcase, and concrete idea prompts you can ship next.
+- **Actionable** – Generates personalized playbooks: which repos to double down on, which languages to showcase, and concrete idea prompts you can ship next

 ## Installation